A physical protocol for observers near the boundary to obtain bulk information in quantum gravity: Setup

 \subsection{Abilities and limitations of the observers}

 The observers are given access to a number of identically prepared systems, all in the state $|g \rangle.$ They are allowed to conduct multiple experiments and collate the results of these experiments in order to identify the close-enough state $|\gest \rangle$.
-This is a very basic requirement in any quantum-information analysis.
-Since measurements are probabilistic, a single copy of the system cannot be used to determine its state.
 One way to envision the setup is to think of a larger spacetime, in which local patches are well approximated by global AdS.
 These local patches are then prepared in identical states.
 The observers make measurements in each local patch, and then travel across the larger spacetime to collate the measurements from different patches.

+We emphasize that the need for identical copies is not special to our protocol but is a very basic requirement in any quantum-information analysis.
+Since measurements are probabilistic, a single copy of the system cannot be used to determine its state.
+In particular, even bulk correlation functions, which are expectation values of products of operators, can only be measured by averaging the results of measurements in identical systems.
+Therefore even if the observers were to explore the bulk to obtain information, and not use our protocol at all, they would still require multiple identical copies in order to be able to fix the bulk state.

 The interesting restrictions arise in the sort of manipulations and measurements that the observers are allowed to make, and we describe these in turn below.